titpetric/microservice/articles/2019-12-03-introduction-to-protobuf-grpc.md

 So, first, we see that the implementation for our Twitch RPC service is compatible with our GRPC server.
-This means that our workflow will not change a single bit, if we decide to migrate from Twitch to GRPC for any concievable use case.
-Also, it means that we can run a single service, which exposes both GRPC, and Twirp endpoints.
-Maintaining them both seems like a bad idea, but as we don't have any Twirp specific implementation in our service itself, it seems like we can manage to run both without difficulty.
+This means that our workflow will not change a single bit, if we decide to migrate from Twitch to GRPC can run a single service, which exposes both GRPC and Twirp endpoints.
+Maintaining them both seems like a bad idea, but as we don't have any Twirp specific implementation in our service itself, it seems like we can manage to run both endpoints without difficulty.

 The difference seems to be in the client itself: